Last Updated on March 25, 2022 by Nazmin Sarker

 - Stir in the chopped peanuts and spring onions, then remove from the heat and leave to cool.

-- Remove the rice from the tray and break into bite-size pieces.
+- Remove the rice from the tray and break it into bite-size pieces.

 - With sufficient oil in a wok, deep-fry the rice cakes in batches for approx. 1 minute or until it puffs up, taking care not to brown them too much.
 Remove and drain.